john-b-edwards/johnedwards/content/blog/aoc_2024_week_three.md

 ### Part Two

 The second part was not much trickier.
-We are provided with well more than 1024 bits (or 12 bits for the example)\--our task is to determine at which point the bits completely block the exit and make escaping impossible, and find the position of the block that made our escape impossible.
+We are provided with well more than 1024 bits--our task is to determine at which point the bits completely block the exit and make escaping impossible.
+Our answer is the position of the block that finally sealed the exit.

 For this, the function I wrote to simulate the bits falling into place as well as my Dijkstra's algorithm were fast enough that I could simply continue to simulate over the coordinates provided and check at which point the distance to the exit became `Inf`.